 - Expiry date is also not saved in most instances.

 - All the above information is never taken on the website you are shopping unless they are a payment processor as well (e.g. Amazon is both a payment processor now and a shopping site).

 Shopping from Pakistan on International Sites

 To shop on international websites such as Amazon.com, BestBuy, etc, you need a card that can be used online.
-Unfortunately, Debit Cards issued in Pakistan are blocked from online usage however there are the likes of Prepaid cards such as UBL Wiz and MCB Lite that can be preloaded and used for international transaction.
+Unfortunately, Debit Cards issued in Pakistan are blocked from online usage however there are the likes of Prepaid cards such as UBL Wiz and MCB Lite that can be preloaded and used for international transactions.
 If however you are like me, then you may be interested in a long term solution that gives you security as well as allows you to pay online via multiple currencies.
 I’m speaking about Virtual Debit and Prepaid cards that can be preloaded easily.